blacklightpy/vaultofknowledge/Creatio Ex Nihilo.md

 ## Creatio Ex-Nihilo

 The Catholic Church held the view that God created reality from nothing, not from his self.
+The opposition to this is called creatio ex materia (Creation out of Material) or ex nihilo nihil fit (Nothing comes from Nothing).

 Plotinus, the founder of Neo-Platonism, said that the world emanated from God, instead of being created.
 His view was unacceptable to Early Church Fathers, and was also rejected by Arabic and Hebrew philosophers.

+CS Lewis also rejected radical dualism by saying that God never fight Satan, but rather, Satan is the rival of Michael, as a defense of moral absolutism.
+Others said that Satan fights God but by the free will given by God, and for the duration that God allows.